WPGP: History

 WCAE was acquired by Hearst Corporation in 1931.
 The North American Regional Broadcasting Agreement moved the station to 1250 kHz on March 29, 1941; on November 1, it became a full-time affiliate of the Mutual Broadcasting System (which previously aired on both WCAE and KQV), with NBC Red moving to KDKA.
 Another affiliation change took place on June 15, 1945, when WCAE swapped affiliations with KQV and joined the Blue Network, which changed its name to the American Broadcasting Company (ABC) that same day.
-An FM sister station at 96.1 MHz was started in 1948; WCAE-FM was shut down in 1953, but was restarted August 8, 1960.
+An FM sister station on 96.1 MHz was started in 1948; WCAE-FM was shut down in 1953, but was restarted August 8, 1960.
 WCAE lost the ABC affiliation to WJAS on May 21, 1955.
 The station expanded into television three years later, with the debut of WTAE (channel 4) on September 4, 1958, initially as a joint venture of Hearst and the former owners of KQV; this arrangement had led to the sale of KQV to ABC in 1957 to avoid duopoly concerns.

 WCAE began stunting on May 27, 1961, promoting a new format to begin two days later; at that time, the station changed its call letters to WRYT and began playing beautiful music.
 Another call letter change occurred five years later, when the station became WTAE to match its television sister station (which had become wholly owned by Hearst by this time); soon afterward, the station shifted to a middle-of-the-road format.

 WTAE shifted its format again in 1973, this time to an oldies-heavy adult contemporary format under general manager Ted Atkins, who used programming techniques he had learned from Bill Drake at KHJ in Los Angeles.
 The widely popular morning show, O'Brien & Garry, featured Larry O'Brien and John Garry doing comedy skits, playing music, and other general morning fare.
-The format proved successful — by 1980, WTAE had become the number-two station in Pittsburgh, trailing only KDKA.
+The format proved successful – by 1980, WTAE had become the number-two station in Pittsburgh, trailing only KDKA.
 The station also had a heavy sports commitment; it became the flagship station of the Pittsburgh Steelers in 1969, and around the same time became the home of the Pittsburgh Panthers.
 WTAE also aired a nightly sports show, hosted for many years by Myron Cope.
 The station also added an affiliation with ABC's Entertainment Network by 1976.
-In 1987, as at many AM radio stations, music was abandoned, and WTAE became a talk station.
+In 1987, as at many AM radio stations, music was abandoned, and WTAE became a talk radio station.
 Hosts included Jack Bogut, Lynn Cullen, Doug Hoerth and Phil Musick.